digiaonline/preliminary-tests/advanced-html5/README.md

 - Using a state container such as [Redux](http://redux.js.org)
 - Adding CSS transitions where appropriate

-Upon completing the test, please deliver the code as a zip file, or link to a public repository containing the code, and send it to eric.nishio@nordsoftware.com.
+Upon completing the test, please deliver the code as a zip file called `advanced-html5.zip` and send it to eric.nishio@nordsoftware.com.

 Good luck!